This is the multi-page printable view of this section. Click here to print.

 Connection Management

-Connection Management page allows you to manage connection requests for the PrivateLink Service for API Gateway.
+On the Connection Management page, you can manage connection requests for PrivateLink Service for API Gateway.

 StatusResource status value